Qualified Personal Residence Trust

 5. What income tax consequences are associated with a QPRT?

-A QPRT grantor is treated as the owner of the residence for the trust term.
+A QPRT grantor is treated as the owner of the residence for the stated trust term.
 Accordingly, he or she is eligible to deduct real estate taxes and the interest portion of the mortgage.
 A sale of the residence during the trust term may also qualify for the home sale exclusion of gain ($250,000 if single and $500,000 if jointly-owned) if the applicable home sale ownership rules are satisfied.
 Because a QPRT transfer is treated as a gift, the beneficiary’s basis is generally equal to the grantor’s basis.
 The potential income taxes due on sale by the beneficiaries must be weighed against the potential estate tax savings.

-Because a QPRT does not impact the senior generation’s productive property holdings, it is often a favored vehicle for intra-family transfers.
+Because a QPRT does not impact the senior generation’s productive property holdings, it is oftentimes a favored vehicle for intra-family transfers.
 A QPRT is ideal for vacation or second home transfers and affords significant upside from a wealth transfer perspective with minimal downside risk.